-We believe participation in the artistic process significantly affects a person’s self-esteem.
-This process also affects their general outlook on the world.
-This is why we are bringing the arts to institutionalized individuals.
+We believe participation in the artistic process significantly affects a person’s self-esteem, as well as one’s general outlook on the world.

 Below is a gallery featuring a collection of art and murals from students of Brush With the Law.
-These students are inmates at the Montgomery County Correctional Facility in Eagleville, PA.
+The students were inmates at the Montgomery County Correctional Facility in Eagleville, PA.

 The inspiration for this program comes from the value of providing the incarcerated an alternative and meaningful way to express themselves.
 Brush With the Law allows individuals to do so in a nonverbal, nonjudgmental atmosphere.
-The class development is unique because they help alleviate depressive symptoms as well as heighten focus and concentration.
-Each of the classes aid in problem solving and self discipline techniques.
+The class development is uniquely developed to help alleviate depressive symptoms as well as heighten focus and concentration.
+Each class brushes upon problem solving and self discipline techniques.

 Below is a list of some of the exercises we did as a group to help with introspection, self reflection, and self expression.

 1. Every week a reading was printed and handed out to every student/inmate.
 The readings included philosophy- such as Plato’s Allegory of the Cave, pieces of stories from classic literature, current news articles from noteworthy news media, anything that got their minds thinking mode.
 The students/inmates were assigned homework: to read the handout and write in their program provided journals notes,questions, and thoughts for the following week’s class so we as a group could discuss together insights of the newfound knowledge they had obtained.
 This helped create dialogue and positive social interaction amongst the participants and how to communicate thoroughly and effectively in a cordial manner.